ElektraInitiative/libelektra/doc/decisions/3_decided/keyname.md

 A particularly common example that highlights the difficulties in handling escaped names is splitting the name into parts.
 In the escaped name, this task requires correct handling of escape sequences, whereas in the unescaped name parts are always delimited by a `\0` byte.

-Of course a naive way to solve this dilemma is to say "why not both" and store both versions.
+Before this decision, we stored both versions in every `Key`.
-However, this can result in a lot of memory use, so it is not immediately the best option.
+However, this resulted in too much memory use, so we need to find another solution.

 The question now is, which representations should be used by `libelektra-core` and how.